traversys/Tideway/docs/endpoints/events.md

 >>> events = tw.events()
 ```

-## status(*json*)
+## status()

+- Returns a unique ID if the event has been recorded, otherwise an empty string is returned e.g. if the event source has been disabled.

+Syntax: `status(*json*)`

 | Parameters | Type | Use
 | - | - | -
 | **json** | JSON | Required |

-- Returns a unique ID if the event has been recorded, otherwise an empty string is returned e.g. if the event source has been disabled.

 ```python
 >>> events.status({"source":"Event1","type":"EventType1"}